Conwell-Egan Catholic High School

 Conwell-Egan Catholic High School is a coeducational, Catholic high school in Fairless Hills, Pennsylvania.
 It is located in the Roman Catholic Archdiocese of Philadelphia.

+History

+The modern Conwell-Egan was formed in 1993 when the all-girls Bishop Conwell High School was closed and merged into the existing facilities of Bishop Egan High School for Boys in Fairless Hills.

 Athletics

 The boys' basketball team won the PIAA Class AA State Championship on March 21, 2015.